Making a positive difference in our community

 4. Demonstrating our large environmental responsibilities, sustainability and conservation by:

-- Continue to manage the Yorkshire woodland holding to meet the UKWAS, FSC accreditation standard
+Continue to manage the Yorkshire woodland holding to meet the UKWAS, FSC accreditation standard, with specific works to enhance and restore our Ancient Woodland sites.

 Our community management targets are reviewed annually during our business planning process.